qutech/QuMADA/docs/tutorials.rst

 Measurement Scripts
 ###################

 Obviously, the measurement is not yet completely defined.
-We still have to create measurement script or -more precise- a measurement_script object.
+We still have to a create measurement script or -more precisely- a measurement_script object.
 In QTools all information relevant for the measurement are stored in this object, including the gate_parameters and their mapping to the used instruments, the details about how the measurement has to be performed and some metadata such as sample and measurement name.